Biopsychosocial Model

 Lanius, edited by Ruth A, The impact of early life trauma on health and disease the, 2010thesis

-Dennett positions the biopsychosocial model as a necessary but foundational stage of analysis that must be supplemented by archetypal and spiritual dimensions to fully account for addiction and recovery.
+Dennett positions the biopsychosocial model as a necessary but foundational layer that must be supplemented by archetypal and psychospiritual analysis to achieve a full account of addiction.

 Dennett, Stella, Individuation in Addiction Recovery: An Archetypal Astrological Perspective, 2025thesis